vhx/vhx-node/README.md

 ### Documentation

-Documentation is available at http://dev.vhx.tv/docs/api/node.
+Documentation, including a step-by-step tutorial is available on the [VHX Developer Docs ](http://dev.vhx.tv/api?node) site.
-Full API reference is available at http://dev.vhx.tv/docs/api?node.
+For Full API reference [go here](http://dev.vhx.tv/docs/api?node).

-## Getting Started
+### Getting Started

 Before requesting your first resource, you must setup your instance of the VHX Client: